EvanBartels/EvanBartels/README.md

 ### Hi there 👋
+Welcome to my page, I am currently a college student at **EWU** and studying computer science.
+This website is still very foreign to me so it may take me some time to do and find what I need.

+Fun fact, I know how to solve a rubiks cube

 <!--
 **EvanBartels/EvanBartels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.